thesofproject/sof-docs/getting_started/build-guide/build-3rd-party-toolchain.rst

 	#endif

-Once you have toolchain installed according to procedure outlined in the toolchain documentation see :ref:`build-from-scratch` chapter on how to build FW binaries.
+Once you have installed the toolchain according to procedures outlined in the toolchain documentation, see the :ref:`build-from-scratch` chapter on how to build FW binaries.